wixplosives/windmill/README.md

 **Windmill** is a set of tools designed to automate how you test your components, by using **simulations**.

 The benefit of windmill is two-fold: one, you don't need to do any extra work to add tests to your components -- just use the simulations you've already created for them.
-Two, every time you add a simulation, you're increasing test coverage of your component.
+Two, every time you add a simulation you're increasing the test coverage of your project.

 To get started, first install `@wixc3/windmill-a11y` and `@wixc3/windmill-sanity` in your project.
-You'll have to verify whether or not you're providing the necessary peer-dependencies.
+Don't forget to check the peer-dependencies.
 Next, you'll have to configure any hooks you'll need for requiring your components in node (covered below in **configuration**).

 That's it!
-You should now be able to use two commands: `windmill-a11y`, which helps you check whether your components are accessible, and `windmill-sanity`, which helps you check your components for general best-practices and server-side compatibility.
+You should now be able to use two commands: `windmill-a11y`, which helps you check whether your components are accessible; and `windmill-sanity`, which helps you check your components for general best-practices and server-side compatibility.

 These tools consume simulation files in the project, which are described [here](https://github.com/wixplosives/wcs-core/blob/d91a792a52b916fb6dc55b7a4f7c49715a010168/src/types.ts#L40).